 Eligibility and Enrollment

-In accordance with NCAC Chapter 9 – Child Care Rules and the NC Pre-K Program Requirements and Guidance, NC Pre-K, MECK Pre-K, and Developmental Day Preschool Lead Teachers are required to enroll with the EES Unit to receive licensure and professional development (mentoring and/or evaluation) support.
+In accordance with NCAC Chapter 9 – Child Care Rules and the NC Pre-K Program Requirements and Guidance, NC Pre-K and Developmental Day Preschool Lead Teachers are required to enroll with the EES Unit to receive licensure and professional development (mentoring and/or evaluation) support.

 Please read the information provided below for eligibility requirements for unlicensed and licensed Lead Teachers as well as the process to enroll with the EES Unit.

 Unlicensed Lead Teachers must be deemed eligible to hold an NC Residency Birth-Kindergarten (BK) License.
 A Residency License is a one-year license that may be renewed twice within a three-year time frame.

 To determine eligibility to hold a Residency BK License, you must enroll in an Educator Preparation Program (EPP).
 An EPP is an NC College or University with an approved BK Teacher Licensure Education Program and uses the following criteria to admit prospective unlicensed educators into their program.

 - 24 Semester Hours of coursework in the content licensure area as determined by the EPP

 - Must be employed as an NC Pre-K or Developmental Day Preschool Lead Teacher in a non-public school program.